What is Service Oriented Architecture?

 Demonstrate value in rapid iterations.
 Time-to-value is a critical, healthy metric.
 The “trust-me” approach is not a healthy model for successfully leveraging SOA.

 Last, but not least, organizations that have successfully adopted a SOA solution often use a “snowball” approach.
 How do you build a big snowball?
 You start with a small snowball.
 This is probably the most important take-away with respect to leveraging SOA to drive business value.

 The following white paper demonstrates how a BPM solution intelligently implements SOA to achieve organization-wide process integration:

 SOA Architecture – An Example

-PNMsoft SequenceTM is a BPMS (Business Process Management Suite) has a multi-tiered, service oriented architecture.
-This approach facilitates system integration and extensibility.Sequence’s Service and Business Layers collectively form the Sequence Process Engine, a set of self-describing, loosely coupled services.
+Cora SeQuenceTM is a BPMS (Business Process Management Suite) has a multi-tiered, service oriented architecture.
+This approach facilitates system integration and extensibility.SeQuence’s Service and Business Layers collectively form the SeQuence Process Engine, a set of self-describing, loosely coupled services.
 Data is saved in MS SQL relational tables, and is easily readable for reports and for integration with BI systems.
-The Sequence API is available to support customized integration requirements.
+The SeQuence API is available to support customized integration requirements.

 Complete the form below to request a free demo of SeQuence: